 With all of these measurements combined, you can determine an accurate sleeve length.
 For casual sleeve lengths, your arm length is the only measurement taken.
 This length starts at the top of your shoulder and goes to just below your wrist.

 But you want a precise measurement of your sleeves.
-For that, you simply need to follow three easy steps.
+For that, you simply need to follow three easy steps:

 You’re ready to measure your sleeve length, but you aren’t sure where to start.
 Fear not; we have you covered!
 Below, you will learn the steps needed to ensure a precise sleeve length so that your shirts fit comfortably and look great.
 Here's a guide on how the rest of a dress shirt should fit which goes into detail about shirt collar size, shoulder seams, and torso fit.

-When measuring for your sleeve length, you want to start from the center of the back of your neck to the top of your arm, where your shoulder meets.
+When measuring sleeve length, start from the center of your back.
 If you’re having trouble finding a good place on your neck to start, simply feel around for your spine.

 And two, your arms naturally rest in a slightly bent position.
 As such, your measurement will be more precise and provide better comfort.